-- 43. Tax planning or other tax advisory services comprise a broad range of services, such as advising the client how to structure its affairs in a tax effective manner or advising on the application of a new tax law or regulation.
-A self-review threat may be created where the advice will affect matters to be reflected in the financial statements.
-The existence and significance of any threat will depend on factors such as: - the degree of subjectivity involved in determining the appropriate treatment for the tax advice in the financial statements; - the extent to which the outcome of the tax advice will have a material effect on the financial statements; - whether the effectiveness of the tax advice depends on the accounting treatment or presentation in the financial statements and there is doubt as to the appropriateness of the accounting treatment or presentation under the relevant financial reporting framework; - the level of tax expertise of the client's employees; - the extent to which the advice is supported by tax law or regulation, other precedent or established practice; and - whether the tax treatment is supported by a private ruling or has otherwise been cleared by the tax authority before the preparation of the financial statements. - 44.
-Paragraph 290.183 of the Code states that providing tax planning and other tax advisory services where the advice is clearly supported by tax authority or other precedent, by established practice or has a basis in tax law that is likely to prevail does not generally create a threat to independence. - 45.
-If such services are to be provided to audit client, the significance of any threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
-Examples of such safeguards include: - using professionals who are not members of the audit team to perform the service; - having a tax professional, who was not involved in providing the tax service, advise the audit team on the service and review the financial statement treatment;
+- 44. Tax planning or other tax advisory services comprise a broad range of services, such as advising the client how to structure its affairs in a tax effective manner or advising on the application of a new tax law or regulation.
+Factors that are relevant in evaluating the level of self-review or advocacy threats created by providing tax planning and other tax advisory services to audit clients include: - The degree of subjectivity involved in determining the appropriate treatment for the tax advice in the financial statements. - Whether the tax treatment is supported by a private ruling or has otherwise been cleared by the tax authority before the preparation of the financial statements. - The extent to which the outcome of the tax advice will have a material effect on the financial statements. - Whether the effectiveness of the tax advice depends on the accounting treatment or presentation in the financial statements and there is doubt as to the appropriateness of the accounting treatment or presentation under the relevant financial reporting framework. - 45.
+If such services are to be provided to audit client, examples of actions that might be safeguards to address such threats include: - Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer, who was not involved in providing the service review the audit work or service performed might address a self-review threat. - Obtaining pre-clearance from the tax authorities might address self-review or advocacy threat.